Akif9748/akf-forum/util/APIDOCS.md

 Akf-forum has got an API for other clients etc.

-You can find examples in `/tests` folder.
+You can find examples in `tests` folder.

 ## Authorization
 You need this headers for send request to API: